 This handy video will take you through the key steps and what you’ll need to do to get things moving:

-You need to notify us in writing if you want to end your tenancy with us.
+You will need to let us know in writing if you want to end your tenancy with us.

-You will need to complete a ‘Notice of termination’ form if you have an assured tenancy – usually you will have an assured tenancy if you have been living in your Midland Heart property for 12 months or more.
-You can click here to complete the form online.
+You can do this by completing a notice of termination form if you have an assured tenancy – usually you will have an assured tenancy if you have been living in one of our homes for 12 months or more.

 If you live in a Midland Heart scheme with a manager please speak to your scheme manager about ending your tenancy.

-We understand that some customers like to know more about the different types of tenancies we have at Midland Heart, the sort of tenancy they have and if andd how this might change.
-For that reason you can now download our Tenancy policy.
+We understand that some customers like to know more about the different types of tenancies we have at Midland Heart, the sort of tenancy they have and if/how this might change.
+For that reason you can now download our Tenancy Policy